 Interference of Marital Intimacy

 Sister, sexual intimacy is your right in a marriage.
-If it turns out your husband does have a medical condition that cannot be treated, you will have to insha’Allah pray on the situation and decide what to do regarding your marriage.
+If it turns out your husband does have a medical condition that cannot be treated, you will have to insha’Allah pray on the situation.

 Counseling & Resolution

-Please, do make duaa to Allah for this to be resolved.
+Please, do make dua to Allah for this to be resolved.
 Duaa is our most powerful weapon and Allah is most merciful.

 We wish you the best with the fertility treatments in regards to conception.
 We hope you both will resolve the underlying issue in order to save your marriage.